ChunKit99/track-expenses/README.md

 YOUR_BOT_TOKEN should replace the token get from @BotFather telegram.

-For more informaton, please refer to This site was built using [Telegram Bots](https://core.telegram.org/bots/tutorial#introduction).
+For more informaton, please refer to this site [Telegram Bots](https://core.telegram.org/bots/tutorial#introduction).
 ## Deployment

 To deploy this project run